-All dividends paid and payable within the Group are eliminated on consolidation.
-There was also a dividend of £13 0m paid to the previous shareholders.
-For the Company no dividend was declared during the 54 week period ended 31 March 2011.
+All dividends paid within the Group are eliminated on consolidation.
+In the previous period ended 31 March 2011 a dividend of £13.0m was paid to the previous shareholders of Camelot.
+For the Company, no dividend was declared during the year ended 31 March 2012 (2011 £nil)